hilarious-pancake/hilarious-pancake/README.md

-# hilarious-pancake
+# Sifter
-Changing the way we trash
+##Changing the way we trash!

+###Sifter helps you figure out how to sort your trash, and it's a snap to use!
+1. Take a photo of your trash.
+2. Receive your classificiation.
+3. Put your trash in the correct bin!

+The Team: